Yellow Dragonfruit (Selenicereus Megalanthus)

 Growing your Dragon fruit:

-When you recieve your cutting you see that there is an arrow on it showing which is the top!
-I recommend you plant your cutting in a pot of well draining mix rich in organic material and allow it to grow roots before planting out in the garden.
-Do not plant deeper than 1 inch and tie cutting to a stick for support.
+When you recieve your rooted cutting it will be ready to plant out in the garden in prepared soil.
 Water once a week, approx 1/2 cup around the roots.
 Dragonfruit are susceptaible to rot if over watered.
-Soon you will have roots and a new shoot!
 Most of the growth occurs in Spring and Summer so if you buy a cutting in Winter you may have to wait for some action!
 Encourage one strong shoot upwards and nip off shoots that grow outwards.
 Once the plant reaches the desired height then allow it to branch.

 Once your plant is growing strong, plant in the garden in full sun to partial shade.
 It will need a VERY strong support, if you give your dragon organics and mulch it will grow well and become very heavy.
 We grow ours up heavy poles with supports and a tire on top, other people grown them on a strong fence or trellis.